VeriComms

 CEO & Founder, Science to People

-Given more time, I would integrate our persona—finalized at the end of the phase—into the prototyping process.
-Incorporating the persona’s perspective would further anchor our design choices in user needs and illustrate the product’s user journey for the client.
+Given more time, I would integrate our persona—finalized at the end of the phase—into the prototype.
+Incorporating the persona would further anchor our designs in user needs and illustrate the product’s user journey for the client.